jaeyk/jaeyk.github.io/index.md

 ### Summer Institute in Computational Social Science

-I have been an active member of the [the Summer Institute in Computational Social Science](https://sicss.io/) (SICSS).
+I have been an active member of the [the Summer Institute in Computational Social Science](https://sicss.io/) (SICSS) since 2019.

 - In 2019, I participated in the SICSS' Princeton main location.
 - In 2020, I co-organized [the first San Francisco Bay Area partner location](https://sicss.io/2020/bay_area/), with a theme of computational social science for social good.
 This event was co-hosted by UC Berkeley and Stanford.